gregoryyoung/MonoMakeFiles/README.md

 -make

-- singlefolder_makefile is a simple makefile for a single output with source in same folder
-- srcbin_makefile is a simple makefile for source (recursive) in ./src and output to ./bin
+- srcbin_makefile is a simple makefile for source (recursive) in ./src and output to ./bin you can edit both to be the same if you want to build in place or even use /bin/Debug

 Feel free to add your own.